chrishinds/django-auditable/README.md

     $ sudo pip install django-auditable

-or clone this repo which contains the auditable package itself and a django app from which unittests can be run (`python manage.py test demo`).
+or clone this repo which contains the auditable package itself and a django app from which unittests can be run: `python manage.py test demo`.

 ## Basic Use